 So why has the NHS – a public service, fallen from grace?

 The UK GP has earned ‘their’ degree.
 If you are like me, now retired, I need their services as much as anyone else.
-However, I am grateful that my background is medicine, my background being a podiatrist without this I would find navigating the healthcare system frustrating.
+However, I am grateful that my background is in medicine, my background being a podiatrist.
+Without this, I would find navigating the healthcare system frustrating.

-I feel for the patient pushed from pillar to post in a fog of confusion.
+I feel that the patient was pushed from the pillar to the post in a fog of confusion.
 Please do not be misled.
-I do not have a hate relationship with the GP or consultant, having worked with many, been one and worked in 9 hospitals and numerous health centres I have a fair handle on the system.
+I do not have a hate relationship with the GP or consultant.
+Having worked with many, been one, and worked in nine hospitals and numerous health centres, I have a fair handle on the system.

 However, I have a hate relationship with a system that is beaurocratic and treats intelligent patients and its staff as morons.
 The NHS is inefficient and cannot manage demand or need, allows wastage, embraces poor management due to too many layers, and still operates around a blame culture.
 It allows people to abuse the system both patients and providers and often rewards the wrong people.

-No day goes by when we don’t read about the loss of face-to-face contacts and delays in receiving an appointment, extended waiting times.
+No day goes by when we don’t read about the loss of face-to-face contact, delays in receiving an appointment, and extended waiting times.
 There is a benefit to undertaking consultations by phone or video link, but this does not suit everyone.
 It is easy for us to believe Covid was the root cause of all the NHS’s woes.
 This is not true.
-Medicine changed forever in the nineties when the NHS started to compete along a commercialised ideal which started with GP fundholders.
+Medicine changed forever in the nineties when the NHS started to compete along a commercialised idea, which started with GP fundholders.
 The NHS started this change despite decaying where politicians thought fundholding would shake up the system with its lengthy waiting times.
-Conceptually it might have been successful but you cannot mix oil and water!
+Conceptually, it might have been successful, but you cannot mix oil and water!

 The training establishments forming the medical courses undertaken through universities are trying to produce a medical product, i.e. a student fit for purpose, but medicine has changed.
-The needs of patients have changed and sewn into the smorgasbord of conditions which are confounding problems that many tests do not pick up.
-Hands on practical skills have wained over time and the quick to reach prescription pad has been one such problem.
-A quick fix medicine!
+The needs of patients have changed and sewn into the smorgasbord of conditions, which are confounding problems that many tests do not pick up.
+Hands-on practical skills have waned over time, and the quick-to-reach prescription pad has been one such problem.
+A quick-fix medicine!
 You can read Your Life in My Hands Book Review as Rachel described her experience in the NHS as a junior doctor.

-Medical training cannot cover everything and that is why many health professionals have expanded their medical knowledge.
-My podiatry colleagues have already started to embrace wider responsibilities in physical medicine as well as foot surgery.
-A workforce largely unrecognised but trying to guess the future.
+Medical training cannot cover everything, and that is why many health professionals have expanded their medical knowledge.
+My podiatry colleagues have already started to embrace wider responsibilities in physical medicine and foot surgery.
+This workforce is largely unrecognised, but I am trying to guess the future.

 The gender balance has altered in medicine.
 Healthcare requires all genders and viewpoints to be successful.
-Male entrants have ebbed away looking for occupations which reap reward with less stress.
+Male entrants have ebbed away, looking for occupations which reap rewards with less stress.
 Women often interview better, are ahead of males educationally in the maturity stakes and dominate some medical universities.
-While women have increased in numbers, they require support if they also wish to have families.
-Part-time has been a solution and as good as these women are at juggling their lives, their battles are tougher than many men.
-Junior doctors are often whipped into a state of depression (see Rachel’s story above), battered by long hours and a never ending shortage of staff, taking on responsibilities outside their pay grade.
-It is true some of these concerns have been reviewed and even addressed but some doctors have broken ranks and published their own stories often pitted with despair.
+While the number of women has increased, they require support if they wish to have families.
+Part-time work has been a solution, and as good as these women are at juggling their lives, their battles are more challenging than those of many men.
+Junior doctors are often whipped into a state of depression (see Rachel’s story above), battered by long hours and a never-ending shortage of staff, taking on responsibilities outside their pay grade.
+Some of these concerns have indeed been reviewed and even addressed, but some doctors have broken ranks and published their own stories, often pitted with despair.

 Is medicine fit for purpose?

 There has been criticism for a fixed consulting time of 10 minutes.
-Patients, if allowed, need up to 2 minutes to discuss their concerns before the consultation can make way.
-A doctor who exhibits hurry, will directly affect the flow of the patient’s concern, meaning that information so important to the diagnosis may be left out.
+Patients, if allowed, need up to 2 minutes to discuss their concerns before the consultation can proceed.
+A doctor who exhibits hurry will directly affect the flow of the patient’s concern, meaning that information so important to the diagnosis may be left out.
 Part of the problem is actually patient lethargy.
-The doctor will sort everything! a form of eternal reliance on the doctor.
+The doctor will sort everything!
+It is a form of eternal reliance on the doctor.

 The 10-minute goal